MarcToussaint/robotic/README.md

 python3 -c 'import robotic as ry; ry.test.RndScene()'
 ```

-## Building a wheel within a manylinux docker
+## Building the wheels within a manylinux docker

 * Build the docker
 ```